 Talking to an older woman isn’t as simple as talking to younger women.
 Older women are experienced, sophisticated, and informed.
 The typical “how’s the weather” exchange isn’t going to keep her interested and that’s a good thing.

-The topics of conversation to get an older woman interested vary a bit, but they’ll help you get to know her faster.
+The topics of conversation to get an older woman interested vary a bit depending on where you're at (each of our favorite places to pick up older women will require a slightly different approach), but they’ll help you get to know her faster.